ethereum/go-ethereum/docs/developers/dapp-developer/dev-mode.md

 clef newaccount --keystore <path-to-keystore>
 ```

 The terminal will display a request for a password, twice.
-Once provided, a new account will be created and its address printed to the terminal.
+Once provided, a new account will be created, and its address will be printed to the terminal.
 The account creation is also logged in the Geth terminal, including the location of the keyfile in the keystore.
 It is a good idea to back up the password somewhere at this point.
 If this were an account on a live network, intended to own assets of real-world value, it would be critical to back up the account password and the keystore in a secure manner.

 To reconfirm the account creation, running `eth.accounts` in the Javascript console should display an array containing two account addresses, one being the developer account and the other being the newly generated address.
 The following command transfers 50 ETH from the developer account to the new account: